FAQs - CalPERS Ethics Helpline

 Individuals with concerns can call toll-free (866) 513-4216 or TTY at (866) 294-9572, or send in a report from a safe and secure website.

-The CalPERS Ethics Helpline is available 24 hours a day, 7 days a week, both online and on the phone.
+The CalPERS Ethics Helpline is available 24 hours a day, 7 days a week, both online and by phone.

-The complaint will be evaluated and action taken when appropriate.
+The complaint will be evaluated and action will be taken when appropriate.

 No. The EthicsPoint telephone staff will take notes of your call.
-They will confirm with you the notes they have taken during your call.
+The staff will then confirm with you the notes taken during your call.
+Your call will not be recorded.

 No. Caller identification is disabled for incoming calls.